elastic/ecs-logging-go-zap/README.md

 ## Contribute
 Create a Pull Request from your own fork.

-Run `mage` to update and format you changes before submitting.
+Run `./lint.sh` to update and format you changes before submitting.

 Add new dependencies to the NOTICE.txt.